High-Efficiency spin-Seebeck Diode in an $\alpha'$-Borophene FM/Normal/FM Nanoribbon Junction

 \section{SUMMARY}

 We have investigated the spin-dependent conductance of the $\alpha'$-BNR through the proximity of ferromagnetic material with the right and left leads.
 All the calculations have been performed using the NEGF approach inside the TB model framework.
-Our designed system shows half-metallicity and spin-filtering characteristics by applying an exchange magnetic.
+Our designed system shows half-metallicity and spin-filtering characteristics by applying an exchange magnetic field.
 We have also calculated the spin-dependent current using the Landauer-B\"uttiker formula.
-We find that by inducing temperature differences and breaking the electron-hole symmetry in the system, the spin-up and spin-down currents flow in opposite directions which shows a perfect spin current in the $\alpha'$-BNR and therefore it can act as an ideal spin-Seebeck diode.
-Further, a negative differential spin-Seebeck effect through the compensation of thermal spin occurs in our device.
+We find that by applying temperature differences and breaking the electron-hole symmetry in the system, the spin-up and spin-down currents flow in opposite directions which shows a pure spin current in the $\alpha'$-BNR.
+It can act as an ideal spin-Seebeck diode.
+Further, a negative differential spin-Seebeck effect through the compensation of thermal spin occurs in our proposed device.
 Finally, we have studied the temperature effect on the efficiency of the $\alpha'$-BNR known as the charge and spin power factors.
 It is shown in the vicinity of the Fermi level, by increasing the temperature the maximum magnitude of the charge and spin PFs decreases dramatically because the thermopower is reduced.
-Furthermore, by comparing the the charge and spin PFs of $\alpha'$-boron, graphene and silicene nanoribbons, we found the former has the maximum value.
+Furthermore, by comparing the the charge and spin PFs of $\alpha$ and $\alpha'$ phases of BNR, graphene and silicene nanoribbons, we have found the $\alpha'$-BNR has significantly higher value for charge and spin PFs.
 Our results show that $\alpha'$-BNR can be a highly efficient material in thermoelectric devices.